 Very rarely, a sudden or quick movement can cause the stalk on a fibroid to twist interrupting its blood supply.
 A woman may feel sudden and severe abdominal pain.
 The pain may not last long but requires immediate medical attention due to the risk of ischemic gangrene.

-A torsion is hard to diagnose pre-operatively as the twisted stalk can not be seen on imaging tests.
-It is for this reason that most cases of fibroid torsion are misdiagnosed and confused with fibroid degeneration which is a more common occurrence.
+A torsion is hard to diagnose pre-operatively as the twisted stalk may not be seen on imaging tests.
+It is for this reason that most cases of fibroid torsion are misdiagnosed and confused with fibroid degeneration which is a much more common condition.

 Recent studies suggest an alternate approach to identify twisted pedunculated leiomyomas pre-operatively.
 A computed tomography (CT Scan) of the pelvis with intravenous contrast material was proposed to check vascularity through the peduncle and the fibroid to determine any interference in blood flow.